What is safeguarding?

 - Taking action in any areas where safeguarding is failing vulnerable people

-The emphasis is still on employers to make sure that they are not hiring anyone inappropriate to work with vulnerable people.
+As part of this, there’s a responsibility on employers and agencies to make sure that they are not hiring anyone inappropriate to work with vulnerable people.
 This includes carrying out police checks on all potential staff and volunteers, before they are left alone with children, elderly people and those with learning difficulties.